How Can an eCommerce App Design Influence User Psychology?

 The Science of Motivation Behind User Behavior

-Have you ever wondered why users behave in a certain way while interacting with your eCommerce App?
+Have you ever wondered why users behave certainly while interacting with your eCommerce App?

 What triggers them to complete a positive action like registering for an account, heading for checkout, or leaving their mail?
 Is it the simplicity of the user flow, placement of buttons, choice of colours, or word choice?
 What if the users are not engaging with your app, and what can be done to change their behaviour?

 A behaviour scientist and computer science professor, Dr B.J.
-Fogg, outlines three elements that provide coverage at the same time for an action/behaviour to occur.
+Fogg, outlines three elements that provide coverage simultaneously for an action/behaviour to occur.
 These are:

 - Motivation: is the user motivated to take action?